 Join us in the challenge and try a CommuteSmart NH transportation alternative today!

-CommuteSmart New Hampshire, the Statewide Challenge, and Trip Logger would not be what they are today without the hard work and dedication of volunteers from around the state.
+CommuteSmart New Hampshire, commuting challenges, and the Trip Logger would not be what they are today without the hard work and dedication of volunteers from around the state.
 Similarly, the events would not be as successful as they are today without the support from our local sponsors.
 We appreciate all the food, drinks, time, effort and enthusiasm that has been donated to keep our events running smoothly.